Think-and-Dev/Whistleblower/docs/develop.md

 1. Clone the [Whistleblower](https://github.com/Think-and-Dev/Whistleblower.git) repository.
 2. Navigate to the `Whistleblower/backend-dapp/whistleblower`
 >[!NOTE]
 >In order to run the backend DApp, openCV library must be compiled for RISC-V and copied into the backend file system.
-Since compiling openCV could take several hours, you will note that there is an openCV already compiled folder in /vendor folder.
-If you want to know more about openCV compilation process and the steps we followed check this [link](https://medium.com/cartesi/guest-post-how-opencv-cross-compiles-in-the-blockchain-os-79a9eba6108b) by the Cartesi Foundation.
+Since compiling openCV could take several hours, an already compiled version of openCV can be found in the `vendor` folder.
+More information about the openCV compilation process and the steps to follow, can be found [here](https://medium.com/cartesi/guest-post-how-opencv-cross-compiles-in-the-blockchain-os-79a9eba6108b).
 3. Build de Whistleblower Dapp

 ```